- Community Development

-- Coordinating the plan check process by logging and reviewing plan submittals for compliance with local and state codes
+The Building Safety program regulates the building construction process by conducting field inspections, coordinating the plan check process by logging and reviewing plan submittals for compliance with local and state codes, and issuing certificates of occupancy.

 An overview of the development process in Signal Hill can be found in our Project Development Guide (PDF).
 This document contains detailed information regarding the city’s review process.
 It also provides contacts for outside agencies that may have oversight authority and highlights typical development constraints, such as oil wells and seismic hazards.
 Please also review the Fire Department Requirements (PDF).
 Applicants are responsible for submitting plans to the County of Los Angeles Fire Department for plan check approval.